WHAT IS MUSIC THERAPY?

 The research evaluation will be conducted by Professor Graham Welch from the UCL Institute of Education, London.

 The participants are led in warm-up exercises and in singing activities.
 These activities call back to memory songs and tracks that are known to the participants (in different languages).
-They also do body percussion as a group and this is based in play, rhythm and interpersonal and cooperative work.
+They also do body percussion as a group and this is based on playful musical games, rhythm and intrapersonal/interpersonal work.